jarvis-001/server-client-programming/Server-Client-Chatbot/README.md

 ```
 ./server PORT
 ```
-5. In another terminal window connect the client to server.
+5. In another terminal window connect the client to the server.
 ```
 ./client localhost PORT
 ```